-However, experts have raised important health and hygiene concerns regarding use fish for pedicures.
+However, experts have raised important health and hygiene concerns regarding the use of fish for pedicures.
 There are risks of transmitting infections between customers if the fish and tubs are not properly disinfected after every use.
 Documented infections associated with fish pedicures include Staphylococcus and Mycobacterium.
 Individuals with open cuts or wounds on their feet may be at particular risk.

 While these pedicures sound neat and unique, doctors do not recommend them because of health and safety worries.
 Safer pedicures that don’t use live fish are a better choice for soft and healthy feet.
-What do you think the benefits of fish pedicure – would you soak your feet in a tank of nibbly fish?
+What do you think are the benefits of a fish pedicure – would you soak your feet in a tank of nibbly fish?

 The Florida Board of Cosmetology banned the pedicures.
 “The main issue is the requirement to clean the utensils between customers, and that’s not something they felt could be done when using a live animal.”
 Plus there’s a state rule that prohibits animals or pets in cosmetology salons.

 At AJ’s, the owner said he did 200 pedicures a week.
 People paid $35 to have fish eat off their feet.
 “It helped my business, especially in recession time, it really helped.
-But law is law.
-We cannot break law, so we shut it down,” says Johnny Tran of AJ’s Salon and Spa.
+But the law is the law.
+We cannot break the law, so we shut it down,” says Johnny Tran of AJ’s Salon and Spa.

-Tran’s Sarasota County salon was actually the first in the state to offer the fish pedicures, but the owner says these tiny carp have been around for centuries.
+Tran’s Sarasota County salon was actually the first in the state to offer fish pedicures, but the owner says these tiny carp have been around for centuries.
 They were used in ancient Asia to help cure Psoriasis.